 I started working in 2015.
-Since then, I’ve heard a lot of financial lessons from several groups of people.
-Some are very sound advice, while some are pretty intriguing, but other times they are just plain terrible.
+Since then, I’ve heard a lot of financial advice and lessons from several groups of people.
+Some are very sound advice, while some are pretty intriguing, but other times they are just plain terrible and dangerous.

 I know it is a cultural norm when we avoid talking about money.
-I also grew up in that background.
-The real problem with this is that if we don’t seek wise counsel from respectable people, we will receive bad financial advice from financially illiterate individuals.
+I also grew up in that background, but the real problem with this is that if we don’t seek wise counsel from respectable people, we will receive bad financial advice from financially illiterate individuals.

 This post does not mean to offend anyone or demean other people’s situations.
 So, if you disagree with some of them, comment down below.

 Out of the countless financial “advice” I’ve heard, here are seven I found most amusing but also dangerous: